thomasWeise/distributedComputingExamples/javaServlets/README.md

 10. Under `Goals`, enter `clean compile war:war`.
 This will build a `war` archive.
 11. Click `Apply`
 12. Click `Run`
-13. The build will start, you will see its status output in the consolve window.
+13. The build will start, you will see its status output in the console window.
-14. The folder `target` will contain a file `javaServlets-0.8.0.war` after the buil.
+14. The folder `target` will contain a file `myServlets.war` after the build.
 This is the deployable archive with our application.

 ## 2.3.
 Deploy